twigphp/Twig/doc/tags/embed.rst

 .. warning::

-    As embedded templates do not have "names", auto-escaping strategies based on the template "filename" won't work as expected if you change the context (for instance, if you embed a CSS/JavaScript template into an HTML one).
+    As embedded templates do not have "names", auto-escaping strategies based on the template name won't work as expected if you change the context (for instance, if you embed a CSS/JavaScript template into an HTML one).
 In that case, explicitly set the default auto-escaping strategy with the ``autoescape`` tag.

 .. seealso:: :doc:`include<../tags/include>`